 Interestingly, the people who didn’t mention race were probably trying to appear not racist, but their decision had the opposite effect.
 The partners of people who didn’t mention race rated them as more racist than the partners of people who did.
 Bringing up race was, in fact, a way to signal comfort with racial difference.

-For the whole story, here’s the video:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+For the whole story, here’s the video:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.